 SHAC values education and training as part of its mission to PSU and the community at large.
 The training philosophy of SHAC is rooted in a developmental, multicultural, and practitioner-scholar model.
 We are committed to training and the aforementioned idea of "learning by doing" is strongly valued.
 We have developed a solid training program that provides an excellent foundation for a generalist.
 Our aim is to create a supportive learning environment in which a resident can hopefully thrive and become a highly competent psychologist.

 Our training goals focus on developing competence in:

 - Clinical work

+- Neuropsychological assessment for ADHD and learning disabilities

 - Multicultural/Intercultural and Social Justice

 - Supervision (assuming adequate staffing)

 - Outreach and Consultation

 - Professionalism and Ethics

 TRAINING ACTIVITIES

 Psychological Services